Cruise Captain Responsibilities

 - Discuss the activities.
 (Nibbles, dinner, quiz, breakfast etc – these are not compulsory for every cruise.
 It’s your choice.)

 - Request that participants fly the ‘C’ flag so that they will be recognisable.

-- Radio sched – general call on 67 going to 77.
-Call and record the position of each vessel.
+- Radio sched – general call on 67 before going to 77 for roll call.
+Note the position of each vessel

 - Coordinate activities

-- In the week after the cruise please write a story for inclusion in the Mainsheet.
-8 – 16 paragraphs is fine.
+- In the week after the cruise please write a story for inclusion in Mainsheet and In The Wind.
+8 – 16 paragraphs are fine.
 Include two digital photos.
-Send the story and the photos to the chairman who will edit and submit to the club for publishing.
+Send the story and the photos to the Chair who will edit and submit to the club for publishing

 ROYAL QUEENSLAND YACHT SQUADRON